FuzzyART/rust_gng/README.md

-# rust_gng — Experiments in Rust & Python
+# rust_gng — Growing Neural Gas in Rust & Python

-This repo is a personal playground for experimenting with the Growing Neural Gas (GNG) algorithm and related tooling.
-It’s a work-in-progress portfolio project combining Rust, Python, and Nix, designed to explore cross-language workflows and reproducible environments.
+This is a personal playground for experimenting with the Growing Neural Gas (GNG) algorithm using Rust, Python, and Nix.
+It's a work-in-progress portfolio project focused on cross-language workflows and reproducible development environments.

-## Project Structure
+🧱 Project Structure
-The repository contains three loosely coupled subprojects:

-gng-core (Rust) A Rust implementation of the Growing Neural Gas algorithm.
-Currently under development.
+gng_py/ (Rust) — A working implementation of the GNG algorithm

-dataset-maker (Python) A simple wrapper around sklearn.datasets to generate synthetic data for GNG training.
-Outputs to CSV.

-gas-visualizer (Python) A visualization tool for inspecting GNG behavior and dataset structure.
-Uses matplotlib.
+dataset_creator/ (Python) — Generates synthetic data via sklearn, outputs to CSV

+neural_gas_plotter/ (Python) — Visualizes GNG behavior using matplotlib

-Each subproject includes its own nix-shell for reproducible development environments.
+Each component includes its own nix-shell for consistent, reproducible dev environments.

-## Communication
+📁 Examples

+See the examples/ directory for runnable usage demos:

+run_rust_example.sh

+run_python_example.sh

+run_jupyter_example.sh

+simple_usage.sh

+test_app_py

+All scripts are run via nix-shell for setup-free execution.

+🔄 Data Flow

-Data is exchanged via CSV and JSON files.
+Data is currently exchanged using CSV and JSON.

-Future plans include direct IPC or shared memory once the Rust core stabilizes.
+Future work will explore shared memory or IPC for tighter integration.

-## Goals
+✅ Project Goals

-- Build a clean, idiomatic GNG implementation in Rust
+Build a clean, idiomatic Rust implementation of GNG

-- Create a flexible dataset generator for experimentation

-- Visualize GNG evolution over time

-- Showcase cross-language tooling and reproducibility with Nix
+Provide flexible dataset generation & visualization tools

+Showcase Nix-based reproducibility and cross-language workflows

+Enable Keras integration and interactive WebAssembly demos

-## Status
+🚧 Status
-- Portfolio Project & Work in Progress This repo is part of my Rust portfolio.
-I created it to show recruiters what I’m working on—even if it’s not finished yet.
-All the LLMs agreed: publishing early is a great idea.

-## Next Steps
-- Add everything needed for a demo on Linux systems

-- Write documentation

-- Build a Python wrapper to integrate with Keras pipelines

-## Ultimate Goal
-- Develop real-world workflows and use cases

-- Launch a Wasm-based website with an interactive demo
+GNG core is working

+Examples are live

+Still in early development — follow along as it evolves